Registering A Food Business

 Mobile Food Vendors are still food businesses, so they need to register.
 Our food business registration form covers mobile food businesses as well as businesses in permanent premises.

-If you would like to trade on Boscombe Market, please contact the Boscombe Centre Manager on 01202 456173
+If you would like to trade on Boscombe Market, please visit Boscombe Market website.

 What hygiene facilities do I need to provide?